Andriamanitra/mlsp/README.md

 You will also need to install [language servers](LanguageServers.md) for the programming languages you want to use.

-The plugin currently provides four commands:
+The plugin currently provides five commands:

 - `lsp "deno lsp"` (the quotes are required when the command takes arguments) starts a language server by executing command `deno lsp`.
 Without arguments